-Emerald Pools Trail is a 2.1 mile heavily trafficked loop trail located near Springdale, UT that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until December.
+Emerald Pools Trail is a 2.1 mile heavily trafficked loop trail located near Springdale, Utah that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is best used from April until December.

 A paved trail to Lower Emerald Pool and from there a sandy and rocky trail to the Upper Emerald Pool at the base of a cliff.
 Trail starts from Zion Lodge, crosses bridge and paved trail leads to the Lower Emerald Pool and waterfalls - there are multiple pools here.
 From there a sandy and rocky trail climbs to the Upper Emerald Pool at the base of a cliff.
 Interesting statistic - more people have been killed on this trail than any other trail in the park - even Angel's Landing, so be careful!

 A little crowded and doesn't offer the views of some others in Zion.
 The Upper Pool waterfall was a great end to the trail.

 Maybe it isn't the grandest hike in Zion's, but the pools are beautiful the small waterfall is welcome and warmer days.